silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 13. You could see *gatt_configuration.btconf*, *soc_spi_acc.slcp* and *readme* showed up.

-#### Recap of this step:
+#### Recap of These Step:

-// Isaac advice here:

-In fact, the *SoC Empty* project will install some software components.
+Congratulations!
+The SoC Empty succesfully created.
+In fact, the *SoC Empty* project will pre-install some software components.
 You could check what have been installed via checking the *Installed Components* under *Software Components*.
 ![Pre Installed Components](/images/Lab_PreInstalled.png)

-You will see components like below were installed:
+You will see components like below were installed, if you don't see these components installed, double check if you followed the procedure above:
 - Advanced Configurator->Bluetooth GATT Configurator
 - Bluethooth->OTA->AppLoader
 - Platform->Services->Sleep Timer